-Modelling people is a key part of any sugar crafters arsenal, and using our soon to launch colour flower and modelling paste, recruited Terry Tang Designer Cakes to showcase their incredibly life-like people toppers to show you how.
+Modelling people is a key part of any sugar crafters arsenal, and using our colour flower and modelling paste makes it easy to model figures and decorations.
+We teamed up with Terry Tang Designer Cakes to showcase their incredibly life-like people toppers and show you how to make your own.
 As Royal Warrant Holders to the Queen for our almond products, we thought who better to craft than the future heir to the throne, Prince William?

 2. Turn the legs over and use the end of a paintbrush to indent the back of the knees.
 Bend the paste to create the knees.

 3. Use a stitching tool to create the seam details on the pants, and the end of a paintbrush to mark a few creases.
 Use small balls of Renshaw Dahlia Black Flower and Modelling Paste to make the shoes.
 Attach to the legs with cooled boiled water.

 4. Roll a thick sausage of Renshaw Hydrangea Blue Flower and Modelling Paste and flatten, then indent a ‘V’ at the top.
 Cut the bottom edge of the top straight and fan out using your index finger and thumb.
 Cut a small line in the centre of the shirt and fan out to shape the shirt.